Name variations: Isrolke, Srolke

 "Ronya received a telegram from the Jaffa Consulate announcing the death of Datnowsky Israel at Wilhelma, following an accident.
 This telegram which left Jaffa on the 1st, only arrived here on the 13th."

-At the end of WW1, in a letter dated November 18, 1918, Ronya's husband Moritz wrote to Eva's husband Asher Mallah and announced:
+At the end of WW1, in a letter dated November 18, 1918, Moritz, Ronya's husband, wrote to Liska's husband Asher Mallah and announced:

-This letter is quite surprising for three reasons.
-First of all, it means that Liska, Israel's fraternal twin, hadn't been told of her brother's death for two years.
-Disruption of the postal service during the war between Constantinople (an Axis ally) and Thessalonica (an Entente ally since July 1917) is a likely explanation, at least starting in 1917.
-It is still however hard to believe that there was no way for Ronya to share this information with her sister Liska in Salonique, considering that their respective husbands had a wide range of contacts across the continent who could have helped maintain lines of communications via neutral countries.
+This letter is surprising for three reasons.
+First, it means that Liska, Israel's twin sister, hadn't been told of her brother's death for more than two years.
+Disruption of the postal service during the war between Constantinople (an Axis ally) and Thessaloniki (an Entente ally since July 1917) only offers a partial explanation, as it didn't happen for almost a year after Israel's death.
+It is difficult to understand why Ronya would not have alerted her sister for almost a year.

-The second surprising element is that it is the husbands who are exchanging this information about the loss of the brother of their respective wives.
-Ronya's husband Moritz is announcing the death to Asher Mallah, asking him to share the news with his wife Liska.
-Why didn't Ronya herself write to her sister Liska to announce the loss of their brother?
+The second surprising element is that, two years later, the communication of Israel's death went from husband to husband, and not directly between the two sisters: Ronya's husband Moritz announced the death to Asher Mallah, asking him to share the news with his wife Liska.
+Why didn't Ronya write to her sister Liska to let her know about the death of their brother herself?

-The third surprise is the fact that typhus is blamed for the death of Israel.
-Since Aron Aaronsohn had mentioned the cause being an "accident" two years earlier, it seems clear that this is a cover-up.
+The third surprise, this one more understandable, is the fact that typhus was blamed for the death of Israel.
+Since Aron Aaronsohn had mentioned the cause being an "accident" two years earlier, it seems clear that this was a cover-up.

 הידעת, שׂרתי, שדטנובסקי שלח יד בנפשו בווילהלמה ומת לפני חדשים אחדים? אני שמעתי את זה רק בהיותי בחיפה.